googleforgames/agones/site/content/en/docs/Examples/custom-controller.md

 ## Monitor the log events for the custom controller pod

-To monitor the log events of the custom controller pod during the creation, modification, and deletion of game servers, use the following command:
+To monitor the logs of the custom controller during the creation, modification, and deletion of game servers, use the following command:

 ```bash
 kubectl logs -f deployments/custom-controller -n agones-system